 Our first stop was the prayer hall.
 This is 200 metres long, and half as wide.
 It’s like two full size football pitches laid end to end.
 The whole thing is intricately decorated with influences from traditional Moorish design, and more local tastes.
 As it was only built in the last decades of the 20th century, the whole thing is an homage to the mosques that had come before it.
 During construction there were around 10,000 craftsmen working on the building in shifts as large as 1400 people at a time.

 The ablutions room was my favourite area.
 It was symmetrical, tiled, Moroccan perfection.
 During our visit it was empty and echoed every footstep.
 I would love to see it full of the sounds of splashing fountains, gossiping friends and children screaming with delight or horror at the cold water.

 As well as the normal washing areas, the mosque has its very own hammam.
 Lots of sparkling rooms are crowned by a lovely heated pool.
 This pool is never used.
 It seems like a big waste, but I didn’t dare an illicit dip.

-So Why is Casablanca the Perfect Day Trip from Marrakesh?
+Why is Casablanca the Perfect Day Trip from Marrakesh?

-Casablanca, as a town, is not that exciting.
+Casablanca, as a city, is not that exciting.
 There is a small souk (market) but from what we saw, it was mostly places to buy socks and pants.
 The most intriguing thing we saw was two men drawing string along a wall.
 They had stretched it for thirty metres, zigzagging back and forth.
-We never found out what it was all about, and were sad that we couldn’t ask.
+We never found out what it was all about, and were sad that we didn’t ask.

 Casablanca is the financial heart of Morocco.
 It has a lot more modernity and a lot less atmosphere.
 It certainly wasn’t the tropical, colonial place I had conjured up in my imagination.
 Hollywood really romanticised it for me.